KxSystems/docs/docs/ref/progressors.md

 `Paris`Genoa`Milan`Vienna`Berlin
 ```

-In the last example, both maps are dictionaries.
+In the last example, both iterables are dictionaries.

-## Binary maps
+## Binary iterables

 Syntax: `x m\y`, `x m/y`

-The extension of a progressor and a binary map is an ambivalent function.
+The function derived by a progressor and a binary iterable is variadic.
 Functions derived by Scan are uniform; functions derived by Over are aggregates.
 The number of evaluations is the count of the right argument.